spaansba/PowerTree/docs/Show-PowerTreeRegistry.md

 - REG_EXPAND_SZ (Expandable string)

 **Performance Considerations:**
 Large registry subtrees can take time to process.
 Use `-Depth` to limit traversal depth for better performance.
+Or -OutFile "yourfile.txt" to reduce writing to the host.

 **Platform Support:**
 This cmdlet is only available on Windows systems and will display an error on other platforms.